Special Weather Statement issued for Knox by NWS - News Break

 Special Weather Statement issued for Knox by NWS

-Effective: 2021-07-23 22:00:00 EDT Expires: 2021-07-23 16:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Knox A STRONG THUNDERSTORM WILL AFFECT NORTHWESTERN KNOX COUNTY At 341 PM EDT, a strong thunderstorm was located 8 miles west of Rockport, or 8 miles west of Camden, moving southeast at 15 mph.
-Winds in excess of 40 mph and half inch hail are possible with this storm.
-Locations impacted include Rockland, Camden, Rockport, Thomaston, Hope, Appleton, Union and Washington.
-If outdoors, consider seeking shelter inside a building.alerts.weather.gov
+Effective: 2021-07-29 16:01:00 EDT Expires: 2021-07-29 21:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Knox A STRONG THUNDERSTORM WILL AFFECT SOUTHWESTERN KNOX COUNTY At 906 PM EDT, a strong thunderstorm was located over Vincennes, moving south at 25 mph.
+Wind gusts up to 50 mph are possible with this storm.
+Locations impacted include Vincennes, Monroe City, Decker and Vincennes University.alerts.weather.gov

 Comments / 0